adalaj/rDNA_project/mouse/README.md

 - `mouse_imotif_prediction_end_to_end_prediction_default_setting_master.csv`

 These files contain genomic coordinates for G4-forming sequences (G4FS), R-loop forming sequences (RLFS), and i-motif forming sequences (iMFS).
-All are deposited in supplementary tables.
+All are deposited in supplementary tables 8, 9 and 10 respectively.

 **Purpose:** Integrates these datasets for comparative and evolutionary visualization.